kayleigh-smith/kayleigh-smith.github.io/index.md

 # Kayleigh Smith

-Please note this website is currently under development.
-For any information on current projects please contact me at <a href="mailto:kayleigh.smith@ed.ac.uk">kayleigh.smith\@ed.ac.uk</a>
+Please note this website is currently under construction.
+For any information on current projects please contact me via [email](kayleigh.smith@ed.ac.uk).

 > ## Currently seeking employment
 >
-> I will be submitting my PhD thesis at the end of January 2026 and am actively searching for postdoctoral opportunities.
+> I will be submitting my PhD thesis at the end of January 2026 and am now actively seeking postdoctoral opportunities.
 >
-> If you know of any opportunities, or would like to discuss potential collaborations, please contact me at [kayleigh.smith\@ed.ac.uk](mailto:kayleigh.smith@ed.ac.uk){.email}
+> If you know of any opportunities, or would like to discuss potential collaborations, please contact me via [email](mailto:kayleigh.smith@ed.ac.uk)

 ## Research Interests